Summer, summer, summer!

-There’s a good reason why our national Poet Laureate wrote that ours is “an island under the very trajectory of the sun”, which I’m sure is poetry for “it’s fricking hot here”.
+There's a good reason why our national Poet Laureate wrote that ours is "an island under the very trajectory of the sun", which I'm sure is poetry for "it's fricking hot here".
 This will come as news to nobody.
-If you only knew one thing about the Dominican Republic, it would probably be that this is a tropical country.

-If you’re looking for a good summer dish, this is it.
-It cooks in a very short time, and served with a bit of rice and some fresh salad it makes for a light meal.
-After all, spending long hours in the kitchen in the summer heat is not really anyone’s definition of fun.
+Served with a bit of rice and some fresh salad it makes for a light meal.
+After all, spending long hours in the kitchen in the summer heat is not really anyone's definition of fun.
+Fish balls are one of my favorite ways to make fish, and it is also a great way to make the most of inexpensive fish.

 Ingredients

-- 4 day-old bread slices
+- 4 slices of day-old bread

 - 1 small white onion